shoma07/ransack-enum/README.md

 ## Usage

-When enum is defined in Rails, the search method of ransack is redefined.
+When enum is defined in ActiveRecord, the search method of ransack is redefined.
 There is no need to add any special code.

 ```ruby